-(c) Facility nameplate capacity; and
+(c) Facility nameplate capacity;

+(d) Anticipated Commercial Operations Date(s);

+(e) Facility name;

+(f) Identity of the IE; and

+(g) The security screening study.

-(d) Anticipated Commercial Operations Date(s).This information will be updated and posted at least once per month on the ERCOT MIS Public Area.
+Information related to items (a) through (f) above will be updated and posted at least once per month on the ERCOT MIS Public Area.

-(5) For each generation interconnection or change request, the Protected Information status of the security screening study and all parts of the FIS except for the dynamic and transient stability study and any subsynchronous oscillation study expires when the IE and TSP have executed a generation interconnection agreement, or if no interconnection agreement is required, when ERCOT receives a letter from the Municipally Owned Utility (MOU) or Electric Cooperative (EC) indicating an intention to interconnect a new All-Inclusive Generation Resource to the MOU’s or EC’s transmission facilities.

-(6) Upon the expiration of the Protected Information status of any data specified in Section 1.3.1.1, which does not have specific posting requirements, that data must be made available to the extent required under Section 12, Market Information System.
+(5) Upon the expiration of the Protected Information status of any data specified in Section 1.3.1.1, which does not have specific posting requirements, that data must be made available to the extent required under Section 12, Market Information System.

-(7) Information that is no longer Protected Information, but not posted, including Dispatch Instructions, is available on request under the ERCOT Request for Records and Information Policy.
+(6) Information that is no longer Protected Information, but not posted, including Dispatch Instructions, is available on request under the ERCOT Request for Records and Information Policy.
 Requested information must be provided within a reasonable timeframe.
 For Dispatch Instructions, the information may be requested with respect to a specific Resource, where applicable, and by service type and Settlement Interval or as integrated over each Settlement Interval for Dispatch Instructions with sub-Settlement Interval frequency.